 We laugh a lot about (mom being nuts) and I can take the jokes.
 It’s their way of coping, teasing and poking fun at me.
 The end result though, is I have boys who have no issues wrapping their arms around me to console me when those nasty moments creep in.
 They hug me so tight.
 Tell me to breathe.
 They handle each situation with love and confidence.

-But being a bipolar parents, means letting your children in.
+Being a bipolar parent means letting your children in.
 Letting them see you at your worst.
 Letting them know that none of us are perfect, we just aren’t.
 Life is ugly.
 It’s nasty.
 It’s complicated, and sometimes it’s unfair.
 As unfair as having a bipolar disorder as a parent is.

 Do I regret having children?